VerifiedarXiv:2312.0075224 min

 The recurrence is a chain of affine maps, and composing them is associative.
 The sequential view steps through all L positions in order.
 The parallel scan combines them pairwise up a tree in log₂L rounds, with a whole round done at once.
 Toggle to compare.

-The scan handles parallelism.
-The other half of the speed is about memory traffic, and it is pure systems work.
+The scan handles the parallelism; the other half of the speed is memory traffic, and that half is pure systems work.
 The selective SSM's expanded state is a tensor of shape (B,L,D,N)(B, L, D, N), big enough that writing it to the GPU's slow main memory (HBM) and reading it back would dominate the runtime.
 Mamba never does.
-The kernel is fused: it loads the small inputs (Δ,B,C)(\Delta, \mathbf{B}, \mathbf{C}) into fast on-chip SRAM, performs the discretization and the scan there, and writes back only the final outputs, never the giant state.
+The kernel is fused: it loads the small inputs (Δ,B,C)(\Delta, \mathbf{B}, \mathbf{C}) into fast on-chip SRAM (the GPU's small, fast scratchpad memory), performs the discretization and the scan there, and writes back only the final outputs, never the giant state.
 And for the backward pass it recomputes the intermediate states on the fly rather than storing them.
 The result, the authors report, is the same memory footprint as a well-optimized attention layer with FlashAttention, and a scan that runs far faster than a naive sequential loop.
 The three tricks together are kernel fusion, the parallel scan, and recomputation.

-Here is the selective recurrence for one channel, unrolled, so the symbols become code:
+The selective recurrence for one channel, unrolled so the symbols become code:

 # the selective SSM, one channel, unrolled (B,L,N math elided)